Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 The same exemptions that protect funds in a traditional bank account apply to funds held in digital wallets.
 If the money in a Cash App or Venmo account can be traced to an exempt source, the debtor can assert the exemption through the applicable state procedure.

 Federal benefits deposited into a digital wallet may trigger automatic protections under 31 CFR Part 212.
 That regulation requires financial institutions to review accounts for federal benefit deposits during the preceding two-month lookback period and shield those amounts from garnishment.
-Whether digital wallet platforms comply with this federal regulation in the same manner as traditional banks depends on the platform’s regulatory classification and its partner banks’ practices.
-The safer approach is to receive federal benefits through direct deposit into a traditional bank account where the 31 CFR Part 212 protections are well established.
+Whether digital wallet platforms comply with this regulation in the same manner as traditional banks depends on the platform’s regulatory classification and its partner banks’ practices.
+The safer approach is to receive federal benefits through direct deposit into a traditional bank account where those protections are well established.

 Joint account protections like tenants by the entireties generally require a jointly titled account between married spouses.
 Most digital wallet accounts are individual accounts, which means joint-ownership exemptions are unlikely to apply to funds held in Cash App, Venmo, or PayPal.